ivn888/h2gis/README.md

 # H2GIS [![Build Status](https://travis-ci.org/irstv/H2GIS.png?branch=master)](https://travis-ci.org/irstv/H2GIS)

+H2GIS 1.1.X branch is linked with the stable H2 release (1.3.176).
+This branch is updated only for fixing issues.

 H2GIS is a spatial extension of the [H2](http://www.h2database.com/) database engine in the spirit of [PostGIS](http://postgis.net/).
 It adds support for managing spatial features and operations on the new `Geometry` type of H2, the [Open